panzerdp/dmitripavlutin.com/content/posts/126-merge-arrays/index.md

 The common operations you can perform on a single array are accessing an item by index, querying the array length, pushing a new item, etc. These are the operations performed on a single array.

 On top of that there are operations that can be perform on multiple arrays.
-One of such common operations is *merge* &mdash; when 2 or more arrays are merged to form a bigger array containing all the items of the merged smaller arrays.
+One of such common operations is *merge* &mdash; when 2 or more arrays are merged to form a bigger array containing all the items of the merged arrays.

 For example, having two arrays `[1, 2]` and `[5, 6]`, then merging these arrays will result in `[1, 2, 5, 6]`.

-In this post, I'm going to show you how to merge two or more arrays in JavaScript: 2 ways to merge arrays with creating a new array (immutable), and 2 approaches where the arrays merge into an array (mutable).
+In this post you'll find how to merge arrays in JavaScript: 2 ways to merge arrays with creating a new array (immutable), and 1 approache where the arrays merge into an array (mutable).

 ## 1. Immutable merge of arrays